Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

-The Old Testament Hebrew word for "hear" is also strongly associated with assumed obedience.
+The Old Testament Hebrew word for "hear" is also strongly associated with implicit obedience.
 Hearing and obeying is sometimes a foreign concept to the Western world.
-We give mental assent to many things we hear with no intention of doing anything with it.
-We are much like the Athenians in Biblical times who
+We give mental assent to many things we hear with no intention of doing anything with them.
+We are much like the Athenians in Biblical times.

-. . . spent their time in nothing else but either to tell or to hear some new thing.
+. . . they (the Athenians) spent their time in nothing else but either to tell or to hear some new thing.

 — Acts 17:21

 Levi represented the priesthood.
-It was the priesthood that temporarily attached and connected God and His people through proper worship and sacrifices until the true mediator Jesus, our ultimate and eternal High Priest (Heb.
+The priesthood temporarily attached and connected God and His people through proper worship and sacrifices until the true mediator Jesus, our ultimate and eternal High Priest (Heb.
 2:17), would come.
-He was entirely obedient in doing, only what He heard from the Father.
+He was entirely obedient in doing only what He heard from the Father.

 . . . as the Father gave Me commandment, so I do